HOW TO HIRE AN INDEPENDENT

 The Written Independent Contractor Agreement, aka Consulting Agreement

-Written agreements are always advisable, even for an “at-will” or project-based vendor.
-While the provisions of the agreement will vary depending upon the scope of services, there are key provisions common to all contractor agreements.
+Written agreements are always advisable, even for a gig worker.
+While the provisions of the agreement will vary depending on the scope of services, there are key provisions common to all contractor agreements.
 Here are some of the key provisions of an independent contractor or consulting agreement, including reasons to have a written agreement in the first instance.

 - Insurance Requirements.
-Does the nature of the services require that the outside vendor provide proof of insurance?
+Does the nature of the services require that the gig worker provide proof of insurance?

 For example, hiring website designers and developers is an area fraught with peril.
 Developers often delegate one or more aspects of the website to their own independent contractors.
 They seldom seem to deliver fully functional websites on time.
 Payments should be in installments and tied to deliverables and proven functionality as set forth in RFP’s and attached to the agreement.